 Automating the sales process and enabling employees to manage by exceptions minimize mistakes and maximize opportunities to make fulfillment a strategic differentiator for your business.

 Order Management System or OMS, at its core, evaluates all supply sources and channels to find the best way to fulfill an order with automated and intelligent order sourcing and allocation.
 In simple terms, an active Omnichannel OMS should make your complex fulfillment decisions much easier.

-For example, a complete order is not executed from the closest source, the system runs through the option of splitting the order across sources by distance, without restrictions on fulfillment source or location and, if required, back-order to the closest source.
+For example, if a complete order is not executed from the closest source, the system runs through the option of splitting the order across sources by distance, without restrictions on fulfillment source or location, and, if required, back-order to the closest source.

 Let's take a look at how the Omnichannel Order Management System is useful for Retailers.

 Omnichannel OMS helps in collating the data and providing the details of the closest possible fulfillment centers.
 By ensuring e-commerce and in-store channels can be utilized for fulfillment in delivering the package to customers, retailers are better able to serve them.
 By adapting to Omnichannel functionality, also let the retailers provide more options to customers without decreasing utilization.

 Reducing the time and labor dedicated to ensuring the optimum movement of inventory will mean notable savings.
 Staff members who were previously involved in order planning can spend their time on more value-added tasks that can lead to additional revenue generation.
 Also, in-store staff can handle a more significant part of order fulfillment, which helps in reducing the load on warehouse employees and optimizing the labor force.

 The OMS guides in finding the cheapest way to get an order to reach the customer and still meet their expectations or quick delivery.
 Since it is delivered from the closest location, retailers can significantly reduce their shipping costs.